 E-mail concerning the course is frequently sent to the cosc345 mailing list.
 You should be checking your e-mail regularly so that you see any such messages.
-Any questions you have about the course that you want to make public should be sent to this mailing list.
-Any questions you ask ok about the course will be answered in the cosc345 mailing list with your name removed.
+From 2016 on e-mail is sent to your University-wide student e-mail address unless you have made other arrangements.

-For lecture plan and resources, see the old but actively maintained page.
+For lecture plan and resources, see the Lectures page.

 Student Administration have asked us to add this note on Plagiarism: